libreccm/ccm/ccm-sci-bundle/web/themes/scicms-default/styles/README.txt

 If you want to customise the stylesheet we strongly recommanded to use Less.

-To customise to styles make a copy of the Less file(s) you want to customize and create a new configuration file pointing to your files in conf (see README.txt in conf).
+to customise to styles make a copy of the Less file(s) you want to customize and create a new configuration file pointing to your files in conf.

 To make editing of the Less file(s) easier this theme also includes the Less compiler in the development mode.
 For